rakesh-core-org/knowledge-base/README.md

 # Rakesh Technology Stack

-> This repository is built using Hugo docs
+> This repository is built using Hugo docs specifically docsy theme

 ## Disclaimer